tinymce/tinymce-docs/ui-components/dialog.md

 **Primary:** (Default: False): When set to true, the button will be colored to stand out.
 The color will depend on the chosen [skin]({{site.baseurl}}/general-configuration-guide/customize-ui/#skins).

-### Button types
+#### Button types

-**Close** button is pre-wired to abort and close the dialog.
+The **Close** button is pre-wired to abort and close the dialog.

-**Submit** button when clicked, will invoke the `onSubmit` callback provided in the configuration.
+The **Submit** button when clicked will invoke the `onSubmit` callback provided in the configuration.
 This callback is used to insert the message.

 When `onSubmit` is called, a [dialog instance API]({{site.baseurl}}/ui-components/dialog/#dialoginstanceapi) is passed in as the parameter.
-The dialog does not close by default because some use cases may require a server side callback confirmation.
+The dialog does not close by default because some use cases may require a server-side callback confirmation.

 **Cancel** button dismisses an action request.

-**Custom** button can be used to specify a custom operation.
+The **Custom** button can be used to specify a custom operation.

 ## Dialog application examples